 Cougar Face

 Perhaps no other Native American tribe was as disrespected and hated by both Native Americans and Whites east of the Mississippi than the poor Delaware Indians.
 The Lenni Lanape Natives were encountered by White invaders living along the Delaware River and its tributaries in New Jersey, Delaware, Southeastern New York, and Eastern Pennsylvania and at the beginning the Delaware were passive Indians long submitted by the powerful Iroquois nation to the North.
 The Delaware put little initial resistance to land-hungry white settlers who poured into their nation and pushed them further and further west through the seventeenth century. finding good historical reading material of this ingenious and adaptable tribe proved very difficult but one called "The Delaware Indians" by professor C.A.
 Weslager.
-This mans book covers the full spectrum of Delaware history from their beginnings as a separate identity to the coming of the Europeans.
-Both Delaware and Europeans had a totally different concept of land ownership and sale and the idea of individuals owning the soils and rights on it was totally alien to all Native Americans.

 No comments: